 What are PhD students called?

-You've probably noticed that a variety of names are used when speaking about research degrees and those who do them, which can be confusing.
+You have probably noticed that a variety of names are used when speaking about research degrees and those who do them, which can be confusing.
 Those doing these degrees are sometimes called PhD students, doctoral students, doctoral researchers, or postgraduate researchers (PGRs).

-The PhD Student Community
+The PhD student community

 Doing a PhD can be an isolating experience – and so can thinking about doing one.
 There are lots of ways, however, to find and talk to others whose experience can help you through the decision making and the application process.

-- The University of Westminster Students' Union also has a Vice President for postgraduate education – you can find their information on the Students Officers page of the UWSU website
+- The University of Westminster Students' Union also has a Vice President for postgraduate education – you can find their information on the Students Officers page of the UWSU website.

 Other resources

-- Government loans – the UK government offers loans for PhD study (subject to its eligibility criteria)
+- Government loans – the UK government offers loans for PhD study (subject to its eligibility criteria).

 - UKRI (United Kingdom Research and Innovation) is the umbrella organisation for all the government-funded research councils in the UK.
 The research councils fund PhD study through Doctoral Training Partnerships and Doctoral Training Centres.
-Find out more about AHRC-funded DTP Techne (to which the University of Westminster belongs)
+Find out more about AHRC-funded DTP Techne (to which the University of Westminster belongs).